Are you using integrative negotiation techniques to help close deals?

 Propose Building Coalitions Into the Negotiated Agreement

 Conditions can also be built into the deal itself.
-Unlike a condition to the deal, a condition built into the deal guarantees compliance with the negotiated agreement.
+Unlike a condition to the deal, a condition built into the deal guarantees compliance with the negotiated agreement, and is one of the smartest integrative negotiation techniques.

 Consider NBC’s 2001 negotiation to renew the hit television show Frasier, owner by Paramount Studios.